Crochet bucket hat pattern

 What yarn is best for a crochet bucket hat?

-Cotton yarn is ideal for summer—it’s breathable, sturdy, and holds its shape well.
-Acrylic yarn also works great if you want a softer feel or more color variety.
+Cotton yarn is ideal because it’s breathable and holds its shape well.
+Acrylic yarn also works if you prefer a softer feel or more color options.

 Is this crochet bucket hat pattern beginner-friendly?